onzfonz/comp227/src/content/8/en/part8b.md

 If you can't or don't want to install global packages, you can create an npm project which has the required dependencies and run your scripts in it.
 We will also take this approach.

-As we recall from [part 3](/en/part3), an npm project is set by running the command *npm init* in an empty directory.
+As we recall from [part 3](/en/part3), an npm project is set by running the command `npm init` in an empty directory.
 Then we can install the dependencies by running

 ```bash
 npm install --save-dev ts-node typescript
 ```

-and setting up <i>scripts</i> within the package.json:
+and setting up *scripts* within the package.json:

 ```json
 {